 Apple has not provided any information on the security updates that are part of 11.6.4.

 How to update macOS Big Sur

 Before updating your Mac, it’s a good idea to back up your data, just in case the update causes problems.

 To install the update, you need an internet connection.
 Also, your Mac will need to restart in order to finish the installation.
 Here are the steps.

 In the window that appears, go to the Overview tab if it’s not already open.

 Click on the Software Update button.
 This will open the Software Update system preference.

-When you are ready to install, click on the Update Now button.
+A window for the 11.6.3 update should appear.
+When you are ready to install, click on the Install Now button.
 The installation takes several minutes, depending on the speed of the internet connection.